 While I don’t have any pre-built wheels in stock I do keep a healthy inventory of parts on hand to work with.
 I can build many wheels to ship the next day.
 I have real world experience with the products being sold here and am happy to help you in the wheel selection process.
-Before choosing parts for your hand built wheels, I’ll ask some questions about the wheels’ application, you, your rig and your riding style.
+Before choosing parts for your custom hand built wheels, I’ll ask some questions about the wheels’ application, you, your rig and your riding style.
 Contact MLW and I’ll send you a detailed price quote once we settle on your specifications.

 20″ 26,” 650b, 700c, 29er; tandem, single speed, fixed gear; disc, drum or rim brake; tubular, tubeless, and more.
 There is no wheel discrimination at MLW; I am just happy to build your wheels.

 Weight Wheel durability is in direct proportion to weight and of course rotational weight of wheels is very important for speed.
 Since rims are on the outside of the rotating mass their weight has the biggest effect.
 All other things being equal, a lighter rim will make a faster wheel, and we all want to be faster.
 With more spokes per wheel lighter rims can be used.
 That means less weight at the outside of the rotating mass so the wheel will rotate faster.
 Because there are more spokes less spoke tension is needed which reduces the likelihood of spokes pulling out at the rimbed.
 With lower tension there is also more flexibility in nipple choice to create a stronger or lighter wheel.
 All this, in addition to using standard J bend spokes, makes for a more serviceable wheel.